-Friendly name Information
+Friendly name

-Your radio uses a Friendly Name so that it is identifiable within remote control software such as the Roberts ConnectR app, UPnP server and control software, and the Spotify app.
+Your radio uses a Friendly Name so that it is identifiable within remote control software such as the UNDOK app, UPnP server and control software, and the Spotify app.
 By default, your radio's Friendly Name will be shown as the "Roberts Stream 93i" followed by a 12 digit alphanumeric code which is the network MAC address that is unique to your sound system.

-If you would like to change this name to something more personalised you may follow the instructions below.
+If you would like to change this name to something more personalised you may either use the UNDOK app or follow the instructions below.